John Moore (Australian politician)

-Background and early career
+Background

-Moore was born in Rockhampton, Queensland.
+Moore was born in Rockhampton, Queensland on 16 November 1936.
 He was raised on a cattle station west of Bowen.
 His early education was through the Australian correspondence system used for isolated families.
 He finished his secondary education at The Armidale School, an Anglican boarding school for boys, before entering the University of Queensland and graduating with a Bachelor of Commerce with additional study in Accounting.

+Early career

-Before he entered politics, Moore had a very successful career as a businessman and stock broker.
+Before he entered politics, Moore had a career as a businessman and stock broker.
 He spent four years (1960–1963) with A.R.
 Walker & Co. before forming his own brokerage (John Moore & Company) in 1964.
 He was a member of the Brisbane Stock Exchange from 1961 until 1974.
 He grew his firm into the largest single trader business in Queensland, opening offices in regional centres there and in New South Wales.
 He also held directorship or board membership in a number of Australian companies, such as Brandt Limited and Phillips.
 He was a board member of the Australian subsidiary of some multinational investment firms including Merrill Lynch and Citigroup.
 Moore was appointed to the Council of The Australian National University in 1971, and served as a Councillor until 1976.

 Moore became a member of the Liberal Party in 1964, and by 1966 was serving in its state Executive Committee in Queensland.
 He was President of the Queensland Party twice; from 1973 to 1976 and again from 1984 to 1990.
 By party rules this also made him a member of the Federal Executive Committee (FEC) of the party.
 He served on the FEC in one role or another for almost thirty years.